 Pops in the Park Benefits VSU Music Scholarships

 VALDOSTA — Valdosta State University’s Music Scholarship Alliance will host Pops in the Park from 6 p.m. to 8 p.m. on Thursday, Oct.
-16. General admission tickets are $15 for adults, $8 for students and senior citizens, and free for children ages 12 and under.
+15. General admission tickets are $20 for adults; $15 for students, senior citizens, and military personnel; and free for children ages 12 and under.

 Farwell said Pops in the Park is great family entertainment and encouraged parents to bring their children.

 Pops in the Park attendees are welcome to bring their outdoor folding chairs, picnic dinners, and blankets and enjoy an evening of musical performances at the Fine Arts Building Amphitheatre.
-Tables of up to eight and catered meals featuring a selection of sandwiches, dips, and picnic salads by Valdosta State University Catering are also available with advanced reservations.
+Tables for up to eight can be reserved for $120.
+Catered meals featuring a selection of sandwiches, dips, and picnic salads by Valdosta State University Catering are also available with advanced reservations.

-To purchase tickets or make a table reservation, please call the College of the Arts Outreach Office at (229) 333-2150.
+Call the College of the Arts Outreach Office at (229) 333-2150 to purchase tickets or make a table reservation.
 Tickets will also be available at the door.

 On the Web:

 Valdosta State University’s 2013-2019 Strategic Plan represents a renewal of energy and commitment to the foundational principles for comprehensive institutions.

 Implementation of the plan’s five goals, along with their accompanying objectives and strategies, supports VSU’s institutional mission and the University System of Georgia’s mission for comprehensive universities.

 The story above demonstrates VSU's commitment to meeting the following goals:

 Goal 1: Recruit, retain, and graduate a quality, diverse student population and prepare students for roles as leaders in a global society.